The biography of Gertrud Arndt by Bianca Killmann for TAGWERC

 Biography of Gertrud Arndt

-Gertrud Arndt (1903 - 2000) was a pioneer in many respects.
-The Bauhaus student asserted herself in the male domains of the time: design and photography.
-Her work in the fields of photography, design and textile art broke down the boundaries of traditional gender roles and is still emblematic of the rebellion against gender roles today.
-This achievement and her legacy live on in her work and the influence that Gertrud Arndt had and continues to have on subsequent generations of female artists and designers.
-Designs by Gertrud Arndt that are still produced today are design classics, which not only look good, but also bring a part of design history to life.
+Gertrud Arndt Gertrud Arndt (1903–2000) was a pioneer in many respects.
+This Bauhaus student asserted herself in the male-dominated fields of design and photography.
+Her work in photography, design, and textile art broke down the boundaries of traditional gender roles and remains emblematic of the rebellion against gender stereotypes.
+This achievement and her legacy live on in her works and the influence Gertrud Arndt had and continues to have on subsequent generations of female artists and designers.
+Designs by Gertrud Arndt still in production today are design classics that not only look good but also bring a part of design history to life.

 Early life and education (1903-1922)

-Gertrud Arndt was born on March 18, 1903 in Ratibor, Upper Silesia - now Poland.
-Her interest in art and design became apparent early on, so that in 1921, after graduating from high school, Arndt moved to Erfurt to train at the School of Arts and Crafts, also known as the Hügelschule.
-This is where her artistic development began, as she was able to try out different forms of artistic expression.
-It was here that Arndt discovered her preference for photography, a subtype of fine art.
+Gertrud Arndt was born on March 18, 1903, in Ratibor, Upper Silesia – now Poland.
+Her interest in art and design was evident early on, so in 1921, after graduating from high school, Arndt moved to Erfurt to study at the School of Applied Arts, also known as the Hügelschule.
+Here her artistic development began, as she was able to explore various artistic forms of expression.
+It was here that Arndt discovered her passion for photography, a subgenre of fine art.

-Arndt made a name for herself as a photographer in the late 1920s.
-Her focus was on depicting women and their role in society, a subject she herself was confronted with on a daily basis.
-Her work is characterized by openness and impartiality towards her subjects as well as curiosity towards the constantly evolving technology of photography.
-Using innovative techniques and staging, Gertrud Arndt portrays women in a way that challenges traditional gender clichés and also breaks with the standards of photography at the time.
+Gertrud Arndt made a name for herself as a photographer in the late 1920s.
+Her focus was on depicting women and their social roles, a theme she encountered daily.
+Her work is characterized by openness and an open mind towards her subjects, as well as curiosity about the constantly evolving technology of photography.
+Through innovative techniques and staging, Arndt portrayed women in a way that challenged traditional gender stereotypes and broke with the prevailing expectations of photography at the time.

 The new woman

-Today, you see people everywhere with smartphones in their outstretched hands or armed with cell phone sticks, taking selfies of themselves.
-In Gertrud Arndt's time, the designer was regarded as an absolute pioneer in this field - the inventor of the photographic self-portrait, if you like.
+Today, you see people everywhere with smartphones in their outstretched hands or armed with selfie sticks, taking selfies.
+In Gertrud Arndt's time, the designer was considered an absolute pioneer in this field – the inventor of the photographic self-portrait, if you will.

 The Bauhaus decade (1923-1933)

 But before that, Gertrud Arndt was part of the Bauhaus movement for a decade.
-In 1923, her journey took her from Erfurt to Weimar, just 23 kilometers away.
-At the Bauhaus - first in Weimar, later in Dessau - Arndt completed a three-year apprenticeship as a weaver, which she finished with a journeyman's certificate.
-During this time, she created Bauhaus Rug No. 1, which she produced only once in 1924 and was knotted under license by Designercarpets for the first time on the occasion of the Bauhaus anniversary in 2019.
-Bauhaus Rug No. 2 is also produced in the same way today, based on the original wool pattern.
-At the time, her famous knotted work adorned the study of Bauhaus director Walter Gropius.
-Both carpets are knotted by hand according to the requirements of Arndt's unique pieces and are available in the original at TAGWERC.
+In 1923, she moved from Erfurt to Weimar, only about 23 kilometers away.
+At the Bauhaus – first in Weimar, later in Dessau – Arndt completed a three-year apprenticeship as a weaver, graduating with a journeyman's certificate.
+During this time, the Bauhaus carpet No. 1, which was only produced once by her in 1924 and was presented on the occasion of the Bauhaus anniversary in 2019 by Designer carpets It is being knotted under license for the first time.
+The Bauhaus Carpet No. 2 is also produced today in this way, based on the original wool patterns.
+Their famous knotted carpet once adorned the study of Bauhaus director Walter Gropius.
+Both Carpets are hand-knotted according to the requirements of Arndt's unique pieces and are in their original form at TAGWERC available.

 Passion and thirst for knowledge

-Even though her woven works gained her recognition, Arndt, who actually wanted to become an architect, turned away from "all these threads" (Arndt's own words) and turned to photography.
-Arndt experiments with various media and, driven by her passion for this medium and guided by her self-taught thirst for knowledge, develops an independent photographic language that evolves over the years.
+Even though her weaving works have garnered recognition, Arndt, who originally wanted to be an architect, turned away from "all these threads" (Arndt's words) and towards photography.
+Arndt experimented with various media and, driven by her passion for the medium and guided by her autodidactic thirst for knowledge, developed a unique photographic language that has continued to evolve over the years.

-Some of her most acclaimed photographic works were created at the Bauhaus, such as "Self-Portrait with Camera" in 1927, which emphasizes both her skills as a photographer and her identity as a modern woman.
-"Bauhaus Girls" from 1928 is a series of photographs capturing the lives of women at the Bauhaus.
-Arndt thus makes a decisive contribution to the documentation of everyday life at the Bauhaus, especially of the women who had to master the balancing act between studies and everyday life and at the same time assert themselves against social conventions.
-These are Bauhaus colleagues such as Otti Berger, Lou Scheper-Berkenkamp, Alma Siedhoff-Buscher, Margarete Heymann and Anni Albers, to name but a few.
-On the one hand, she is one of these women, and on the other, Arndt was looking for a place to work after she married the architect and Bauhaus master Alfred Arndt in 1927 and moved with him into one of the Bauhaus master houses in Dessau.
+Some of her most acclaimed photographic works were created at the Bauhaus, such as the 1927 "Self-Portrait with Camera," which emphasizes both her skills as a photographer and her identity as a modern woman.
+"Bauhaus Girls" from 1928 is a series of photographs that captures the lives of women at the Bauhaus.
+With this work, Arndt made a crucial contribution to documenting everyday life at the Bauhaus, especially that of the women who had to balance their studies with daily life while simultaneously defying societal conventions.
+These included fellow Bauhaus students such as Otti Berger, Lou Scheper-Berkenkamp, Alma Siedhoff-Buscher, Margarete Heymann, and Anni Albers, to name just a few.
+Arndt was not only one of these women, but she was also seeking a place to work after marrying the architect and Bauhaus master Alfred Arndt in 1927 and moving with him into one of the Bauhaus Masters' Houses in Dessau.

 The era of flight (1933-1945)

-Arndt had already made a name for herself as a photographer in the late 1920s, specializing in the depiction of women and their role in society.
-The creative flow was abruptly interrupted when the Bauhaus was closed when the National Socialists came to power in 1933.
-Arndt, whose work was classified as degenerate, fled to Sweden with her husband and daughter Alexandra, who was born in 1931.
-Their son Hugo was born there in 1937.
+As early as the late 1920s, Arndt had made a name for herself as a photographer, specializing in depictions of women and their role in society.
+Her creative flow was abruptly interrupted when the Bauhaus was closed in 1933 following the Nazi takeover.
+Arndt, whose work was classified as degenerate, fled to Sweden with her husband and daughter Alexandra, who had been born in 1931.
+Her son Hugo was born there in 1937.
 In Sweden, she managed to continue her photographic work and also became involved in the local art scene.

-Arndt finally made use of this experience after the end of the Second World War when she returned to Germany with her husband and promoted the reconstruction of artistic institutions.
-In 1946, she took the photograph "Trümmerfrauen" ("Rubble Women"), which documented the difficult post-war period and the role of women in reconstruction.
+Arndt ultimately put this experience to good use after the end of the Second World War, when she returned to Germany with her husband and spearheaded the reconstruction of artistic institutions.
+In 1946, she created the photograph "Trümmerfrauen" (Rubble Women), which documents the difficult post-war period and the role of women in the reconstruction.

 Teacher and mentor

-The couple moved with their two children from the Soviet occupation zone to Darmstadt in Hesse in 1948 and Arndt concentrated on teaching art to younger generations.
-Her legacy therefore includes not only her weaving and photographic works, but above all her influence as a teacher and mentor of aspiring artists.
-In addition to her teaching activities, Arndt also continued her artistic career in the post-war years.
-Until her death on July 10, 2000 in Darmstadt, the 96-year-old Gertrud Arndt remained connected to art and part of the German art scene.
+In 1948, the couple and their two children moved from the Soviet occupation zone to Darmstadt in Hesse, where Arndt focused on introducing art to younger generations.
+Her legacy thus encompasses not only her weaving and photographic works, but above all her influence as a teacher and mentor to emerging artists.
+Alongside her teaching activities, Arndt continued her artistic career in the post-war years.
+Until her death on July 10, 2000, in Darmstadt, the 96-year-old Gertrud Arndt remained connected to art and a part of the German art scene.

 The biography is protected by copyright.